VICTORIAE LAETAE PRINC PERP

 Constantine had just won the territory of Siscia from Licinius in 317.
 Siscia was also the farthest east of the mints that issued the VLPP's, so it was closest to the remaining territory of Licinius.
 Constantine was also having troubles with "barbarians" from the North.
 This military bust may been propaganda on the part of Constantine aimed at Licinius and perhaps the fractious Northern tribes-- a little reminder that God was on his side!

-closely on a clear example, you will see that only one victory
+you look closely on a clear example, you will see that only one

-the shield.
-The other victory is actually inscribing the
+victory is holding the wreath.
+The other victory is actually

-should be something like this: two Victories standing, facing
+something like this: two Victories standing, facing one another,

-one inscribing shield with VOT PR, while the other Victory
+one inscribing wreath with VOT PR, while the other Victory holds

-above an altar.
-RIC also describes the bust as cuirassed only,
+the wreath above an altar.
+RIC also describes the bust as

 and no trace of cuirass.
 There are a variety of designs on the